Welcome to the Duke Psychiatry Education and Training Website!

 Mission Statement | News, Announcements, Videos, Newsletters | Global Health | Highlights of Duke Psychiatry at a Glance | Hospital Training Sites | Resident Presentations | Frequently Asked Questions - Psychiatry Programs

 The mission of the Duke University Psychiatry Residency Education Program is to promote the development of post-graduate psychiatrists who will be exceptional communicators, skillful psychotherapists, highly competent practitioners, and effective leaders.
 Our graduates will be virtuous physicians who value lifelong learning, adhere to the highest ethical standards of the profession, and serve the community as role models.

-- We are thrilled to welcome some amazing people into the training program for the coming academic year!!!
-The Duke Psychiatry training program and the Duke Combined Medicine-Psychiatry training program both will welcome new trainees for summer, 2014.
-More details available on the Residency Blog .
+- The Duke Psychiatry training program and the Duke Combined Medicine-Psychiatry training program both welcomed new trainees in summer, 2014.
+More details available on the Residency Blog here .

 - Residency news on the Blog > The Residency Newsletter can be found at Duke Psychiatry Residency Blog .
 Our newsletter includes the latest on events and it has links to the four Duke Psychiatry Training Programs.